LoLab-MSM/Gleipnir/README.md

 ### What is Nested Sampling?

-Nested Sampling is a numerical integration scheme for estimating the marginal likelihood, or in Nested Sampling parlance, the 'evidence' of high-dimensional models
+Nested Sampling is a numerical integration scheme for estimating the marginal likelihood, or in Nested Sampling parlance, the 'evidence' of high-dimensional models.
 As a side-effect of the evidence calculation, estimates of the posterior probability distributions of model parameters can also be generated.

-In particular, Nested Sampling was designed to handle evaluae the evidence of high-dimensional models where the likelihood is exponentially localized in the prior probability mass.
+In particular, Nested Sampling was designed to handle evaluate the evidence of high-dimensional models where the likelihood is exponentially localized in the prior probability mass.
 In the Nested Sampling approach, the evidence is first converted from a (possibly) multi-dimensional integral into a one-dimensional integral taken over a mapping of the likelihood function to elements of the unit prior probability mass (X).
 In principle, this is achieved by using a top-down approach in which sample points are drawn according to the prior distribution, and the unit prior probability is subdivided into equal fractional elements from X = 1 down to X = 0 and mapped to the likelihood function, L(X), via a likelihood sorting routine.